google/pytype/README.md

   Defaults to the version that pytype is running under.
 * `-o, --output`: The directory into which all pytype output goes, including generated .pyi files.
 Defaults to `.pytype`.
 * `-d, --disable`.
-Comma or space separated list of error names to ignore.
+Comma or space-separated list of error names to ignore.
   Detailed explanations of pytype's error names are in [this doc][error-classes].
 Defaults to empty.